RED BONE GUERILLAS

 2024.
 8 mins.
 16mm.

-Through means of rephotography and refracted projection, the movements and luminescent surfaces of Berlin’s Alexanderplaz are transformed into vibrant fields of moving color.
+Through means of rephotography and refracted projection, the movements and luminescent surfaces of Berlin’s Alexanderplatz are transformed into vibrant fields of moving color.

-RYAN MARINO is an New York-based artist working with film, and sound.
-His 16mm films have screened at a variety of film festivals and venues including: Anthology Film Archives, Crossroads, New York Film Festival, Milwaukee Underground Film Festival, Uplink, RPM Festival, San Francisco International Film Festival, WNDX Festival of the Moving Image, Fracto Experimental Film Encounter, Transient Visions, Celluloidra Revolverrel, Ribalta Experimental Film Festival, Engauge Experimental Film Festival and Pacific Film Archive.
-In addition to creating the soundtracks for his own films, his sound work includes original compositions and commissioned soundtracks for short films and theater productions.
-By day he works as an audiovisual archivist.
+RYAN MARINO is a New York–based artist working with film and sound.
+His 16mm films have screened at film festivals and venues worldwide, including: Anthology Film Archives, Crossroads, New York Film Festival, Milwaukee Underground Film Festival, Uplink, RPM Festival, San Francisco International Film Festival, WNDX Festival of the Moving Image, Fracto Experimental Film Encounter, Transient Visions, Celluloidra Revolverrel, Ribalta Experimental Film Festival, Spectacle Theater, Engauge Experimental Film Festival and the Pacific Film Archive.

 FILMMUSEUM BOISE PRESENTS: SALLY & JESS